icopy-site/awesome/docs/awesome/awesome-quantified-self.md

 - [health-records](https://github.com/pacogomez/health-records) - A tool for managing personal health records using plain text.
 - [Timeliner](https://github.com/mholt/timeliner) - A data aggregation and and timeline visualization tool.
 - [TimelineBuilder](https://github.com/facebookresearch/personal-timeline) - A data aggregation and and timeline visualization tool by Facebook.
+- [Me API](https://github.com/danfang/me-api) - An extensible, personal API with custom integrations.
+- [Bolero](https://github.com/bcongdon/bolero) - An extensible, personal API with custom integrations.
+- [Memacs](https://github.com/novoid/Memacs) - Visualize your life in Orgmode.
+- [Syte3](https://github.com/rigoneri/Syte3) - A personal website that shows your activity on social networks and more.

 ## License